Application Examplesο

 The networks are examples of SIR 3S model topologies.

-Each network is available for both viewing and downloading as an .py file.
-You can open and run it via the Python Console in SIR Graf.
+Each network is available for previewing and downloading as an .py file.
+You can open and run it using the Python Console in SIR 3S.

 You can view the code below